The First-Generation Student Experience

 Being the first in your family to attend college can be daunting and overwhelming, but it's also a testament to you and to your family's hard work and sacrifice.
 With that in mind we put together this page to give you a sense of what it's like to be a first-generation to college student on campus, as well as familiarize you with some of the resources that may be helpful for you during your time at Tufts.

 As you continue with your college search, we hope you’ll consider joining us for the Voices of Tufts Diversity Experiences during the fall of your senior year so you can experience the Tufts community in person.
-And if you'd like to reach out to an admissions officer who is also first generation to college, feel free to e-mail Derrick McCarthy-Gunter, Sayaka Smith, or Shanice Kok '16.
+And if you'd like to learn more about the first-generation student experience at Tufts, feel free to e-mail Sean Ashburn, Shanice Kok '16, Evelyn Ocampo '17, or Sayaka Smith.

 College Application Advice for First-Gen Students